Closing a limited company is known by several terms – dissolution, company strike-off, and liquidation.

 If you or the directors have any doubts regarding current or contingent liabilities, you should seek professional advice.

 Here at Future Strategy, we guarantee to dissolve your limited company for a fixed fee, from as little as £99 +VAT.
 So get in touch today for a free quote.

 How to close a limited company with debts

 Suppose you fear your limited company is failing due to debts becoming unmanageable.
-In that case, liquidation may be a way of restarting your business, clearing any outstanding debts, getting rid of a poor reputation, and easing unhealthy relationships with creditors.
+In that case, liquidation or an administrative dissolution may be a way of restarting your business, clearing any outstanding debts, getting rid of a poor reputation, and easing unhealthy relationships with creditors.